Abdelrahman-Abuhelal/Training-Management-Platform/README.md

 - Secure routing mechanism based on roles using ReactJS.
 - HR managers can create, edit, and delete trainees profiles.
 - HR managers can update their academic grades.
-- HR managers can create any type of review forms.
+- HR managers can create any type of review form questions.
 - Trainees can register their personal details (Profile).
 - Trainees can submit their form answers.